BUHAVE > Education > Medical School: How to Get in, What to Expect, and What to Do After

 Personal and Professional Development

 In addition to influencing your academic career, medical school also has a big impact on your personal and professional development.
 Expect to experience difficulties that will put your fortitude, organization, and interpersonal abilities to the test.
 Accept the idea of self-evaluation and ongoing development.
+Focus on teamwork and communication as critical skills; see Insights On Building Strong Teams In The Medical Industry.

 What To Do After – Post Graduation